 But Ms Gillard stumbled almost immediately on asylum, announcing the creation of a processing centre on East Timor that it later transpired did not have the full support of that country's government.

-She has seen her ratings slip against Mr Abbott, who said the ''instability'' was ''damaging Australia'' and the government is showing itself ''unworthy to continue in office''.
+She saw her ratings slip against Mr Abbott, who said the Labor "instability" was "damaging Australia".

 But it was Mr Abbott who prompted the speech from Ms Gillard that raised her profile around the world - a passionate and eloquent condemnation of misogyny within the opposition ranks.

 Under Ms Gillard, the government passed into law its clean energy bill - which introduced an emissions trading scheme - and also a mining tax aimed at boosting government revenue amid a resources boom.

 On asylum, Labor reversed policy, reopening offshore processing centres on Nauru and in Papua New Guinea as the number of boat arrivals climbed.

 On tobacco, it enacted into law legislation that put strict controls on packaging, effectively removing branding, in a bid to reduce smoking.